 Carl Tanzler’s obsession with Elena Hoyo

-Elena died of tuberculosis on October 25, 1931, at her parents’ home in Key West, despite her best efforts.
-Because Tanzler was diagnosing her, her’s family trusted him and let him handle her funeral arrangements.
-Tanzler paid for her funeral and, with her family’s permission, commissioned the construction of an above-ground, costly mausoleum for Hoyo’s.
+Elena, died of tuberculosis on October 25, 1931, at her parents’ home in Key West.
+Because Tanzler had been treating her, her family trusted him to handle her funeral arrangements.
+Tanzler not only paid for her funeral but also, with her family’s permission, commissioned the construction of a costly above-ground mausoleum for Hoyos.

-Tanzler visited the above-ground mausoleum almost every night; surprisingly, the stone structure could only be accessed by a key – and only Tanzler had that key, which Hoyo family was unaware of.
+Tanzler visited the mausoleum almost every night, which was surprising as the stone structure could only be accessed by a key – a key that only Tanzler had, and of which the Hoyos family was unaware.

 Removing the corpse of Elena Hoyo